 In comparison to the other Abbott districts, the state-operated districts generally show higher rates of improvement, with some exceptions, especially on the ESPA.
 On the HSPT, all three state-operated districts had higher rates of improvement ranging from small to high, in the case of Paterson, which had a 21.7% higher rate of improvement in mathematics and 16% in writing.
-On the GEPA, Paterson had modestly higher rates of improvement on all three tests, Jersey City on two of the three, with a slightly lower rate in language arts of 0.9%, and Newark had slightly lower rates of improvement in all three areas.
-On the ESPA, Paterson had higher rates of improvement in all three areas and Jersey City and Newark had lower rates of improvement in all three areas.
+On the GEPA, Paterson had modestly higher rates of improvement on all three tests, Jersey City on two of the three, with a slightly lower rate in language arts of 0.9%, and Newark had slightly lower rates of improvement in all three areas and Jersey City and Newark had lower rates of improvement in all three areas.